 Union County College is a public comprehensive community college.
 The college operates major campuses in Cranford, Elizabeth, Plainfield and Scotch Plains.
-Union enrolls almost 40,000 credit, non-credit, and continuing education students and is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
+Union enrolls almost 30,000 credit, non-credit, and continuing education students and is accredited by the Middle States Commission on Higher Education.
 Union has had the largest non-credit enrollment among the nineteen New Jersey County Colleges.

 Union County College is the largest educator of the undergraduate allied healthcare professionals in New Jersey, offering degrees and certificates in nursing and licensed practical nursing, physical therapy, emergency medical services, radiography, and nuclear medicine technology.
-Union County College is the partner in cooperative programs with Trinitas School of Nursing, Elizabeth, New Jersey, the Muhlenberg School of Nursing, Plainfield, and the University of Medicine & Dentistry of New Jersey in Scotch Plains.
+Union County College is the partner in cooperative programs with Trinitas School of Nursing, Elizabeth, New Jersey, the JFK Muhlenberg Harold B. & Dorothy A. Snyder Schools, Plainfield, and Rutgers - The State University of NJ in Scotch Plains.